debrouwere/hector/README.md

 * layout
 * template functions
 * pipes: parsers/mungers/plugins/generators (a pipe that doesn't receive any context)/processors/whatever

+### Partial rendering

+* only rerender certain routes (specify an information source and we'll find all applicable routes, or pass a route and we'll rerender that route and all others with the same information source, e.g. detail and list routes for your posts)
+* partial rendering: only render files that are newer than the last build
+* advanced partial rerendering through custom functions (we pass you a list of what we want to render, you give us back a list of files we actually should render)

 ## How to prototype your site